kevinkim101/financial_stock_data_modelling/README.md

 Autoregression
 ---
 Autoregression is just a fancy term for a linear regression which uses the same variable at different time positions as the independent and dependent variable.
-An example would be as follows.
+An example would be as follows:

 The price of a stock at time t depends on its price at t-1 and t-2.
 Notice that it's the same variable (stock price) at different times acting as both the dependent and independent variable.
 ```math